Toddler to Teen

 Celebrating in Israel

 Experience your simcha in Israel amidst ancient landmarks and modern marvels.
 Connect to our millennia-old heritage on one of our TBE family trips, where our students become b’mitzvah in partnership with our sister congregation in Haifa.
-Our next family trip is in June 2022.
+Check here for upcoming family trips!

 Rabbi Rachel Saphire